InkApplications/Kimchi/README.md

 Kimchi
 ======

-Kimchi is a multi-platform logging and analytics tool written in Kotlin.
+Kimchi is a multiplatform logging and analytics tool written in Kotlin.

 ## Logging

-To use the logger, just add a log writer to determine where to write logs to:
+Start logging by adding a writer and sending logs:

 ```kotlin
 fun main() {